awemorris/PlayfieldEngine/docs/design.md

 ## Main Layer

-The main layer consists of `src/*.c` files, which defines API for NoctScript.
+The main layer consists of `src/*.c` files, which defines API for Noct2D.

 ### Tag File